ICAG Results: How to Check, Understand, and Act on Your Exam Results

 Go to resultchecker.icagh.org in your browser.

-Provide your Index Number for the relevant sitting.
-This is the number printed on your Authority-to-Sit for that diet, not your Student Registration Number.
+Use the Index Number for the relevant sitting.
+It is printed on your Authority-to-Sit for that diet, and it is not your Student Registration Number.

 Select the exam period

-Choose the correct diet, for example July 2026 or November 2026, from the dropdown.
+Choose the correct diet from the dropdown, for example July 2026 or November 2026.

 Submit